 Housing

-The Seaside Rural area is very sparsely settled, containing only 236 existing residences; the current distribution being 183 conventional single family residences, 51 mobile homes, and 2 duplexes.
+The Seaside Rural area is very sparsely settled, containing only 236 310 existing residences; the current distribution being 183 conventional single family residences, 51 mobile homes, and 2 duplexes.
 Most of the homes in the area are between 20-50 years of age and may require major repairs in the future.
 However, over 18% of the homes are newer.
+Approximately 47% of the dwellings were constructed prior to 1980.
+Approximately 60% of the dwellings were constructed prior to 1990.

+Between 2005 and November 24, 2021, 39 permits were issued for new single-family and two-family dwellings in the Seaside Rural Planning Area.
 Building construction in the Seaside Rural area has been fairly steady in the past (between 10-11 new dwellings/year) and increasing.
 In 1977 and 1978 the area received almost an equal amount of mobile homes to conventional dwellings.
 Thirty-six percent of the new construction was for out-of-town owners.

 The current population in the area is 387 with an average household size of 2.5 persons per dwelling.
 The County population study forecasts permanent population will increase slowly with an additional 138 persons expected by the year 2000.